 Modern data-driven marketing began with the development of customer relations management (CRM) software.
 CRM tools enabled marketers to access people’s names and phone numbers in the first place.
 Over time, these tools reached their email addresses, paving the way for direct marketing campaigns from there.
 The real explosion of customer relationship management software was thanks to the innovation that brought them to the cloud system.
 As a result, the era of “data” in marketing began.
 This era paved the way for marketing automation software, and the two major leaders were Marketo and Eloqua.
 So, these two companies followed the user’s browsing web pages and pioneered the creation of a user-specific sales profile.
 Thus, the era of “marketing automation” began.
 So what is data-driven marketing?
 Let’s see.

-Data-driven marketing is the process of systematically collecting and processing customer data in a company’s database.
-This is a process that helps companies develop existing and potential customers and meets the demands and needs of them.
+Data-driven marketing systematically collects and processes customer data in a company’s database.
+This is a process that helps companies develop existing and potential customers and meets their demands and needs of them.
 This way, companies conduct the marketing process using data about customer history.

 In this section, you can review your customers’ purchasing habits and details, such as the social media apps they use.
-Data-driven marketing is a marketing concept that you can store, update, and use if necessary.
+You can store, update, and use data-driven marketing if necessary.
 In doing so, you can communicate correctly with the audience.

-As companies began digitizing, more customer information became available for companies.
-So now you can optimize your work by using this data in the data-driven marketing process.
+As companies began digitizing, more customer information became available to companies.
+So now, you can optimize your work by using this data in the data-driven marketing process.
 You will use this marketing process to create a future marketing strategy with a customer-oriented focus.
 The first goal is to get detailed information about existing customers.
-You can use this data so that you can resell later.
-As a result, it allows you to create brand loyalty and continuously repetitive the customer-company relationship.
+You can use this data so that you can resell it later.
+As a result, it allows you to create brand loyalty and continuously repeat the customer-company relationship.

 Companies have been using the data-driven marketing method for a very long time.
-However, with the digital marketing process that has recently developed around the world, the data-driven marketing method has also begun to develop.
+However, with the digital marketing process recently developed worldwide, the data-driven marketing method has also begun to develop.
 By registering your business’s routine sales activities in the database, you can develop more effective strategies while marketing your products and services.
 Now let’s talk in detail about the purposes of data-driven marketing.

 What Are the Objectives of Data-Driven Marketing?

-- Create a marketing strategy that meets the wishes of the target audience using customers’ data.
+- Using customers’ data, create a marketing strategy that meets the target audience’s wishes.

 - Create an effective project by profiling your customers when developing new products.